lambdaclass/zksync-eigenda-m1/README.md

 **generate_proof: Which given the blobKey begins the proof generation process** **get_proof: Which given the blobKey it returns the generated proof or an error in case it hasn't finished**

+Note: This sidecar requires using an ethereum rpc, if this rpc fails (for example on an `eth_getProof`), the whole proving generation for that specific blob will fail.
+You should choose an rpc that's not prone to failing.
+Public rpc's often fail.

 ## Prerequisites

 To get started, you need to have Rust installed.